eoscanada/network-discovery/README.md

 effectively create a graph, weighted according to their trust in their peers.

-The `eos-bios` tool will be able to traverse the graph, fetch changes and diff from a locally cached copy of the graph.
+The `eos-bios` tool will be able to traverse the graph, fetch any changes and run `diff` from a locally cached copy of the graph.

 The main pattern is:
 * In your discovery data, you put hashes of the content you vouch